caktux/eris/docs/Structure.md

 #### Individual Entries for BA Contracts

-*Note* BA contracts will never have linked lists as they are predominantly used to track meta information regarding individual content blobs.
+*Note*: BA contracts will never have linked lists as they are predominantly used to track meta information regarding individual content blobs.